biotaphy/tutorials/_sphinx_config/tutorial/w3_wrangle_occurrence_data.rst

 Webinar 3: Wrangle occurrence data
 ============================================

-`Clean Your Dirty Data <https://docs.google.com/document/d/1CqYkCUlY40p8NnqM-GtcLju70jrAG45FGejJ26sS3_U/edit#heading=h.1ftkl0rid0gi>`_
 Filter occurrence and/or modify data in a single dataset.
-The tool allows multiple
-operations, defined in a configuration file, to be applied to the data at the same time.
+The tool allows multiple operations, defined in a configuration file, to be applied to the data at the same time.
 These operations range from filtering points out based on values in certain fields, to filtering out all points of a certain species if the group does not match some criteria,